ChrisBen191/code_book/Python/python_snippets.md

 # converts the MAP OBJECT to a list
 squares_list = list(squared_values)
 ```

+## Collections Module
+Contains useful methods such as Counter, defaultdict, OrderedDict, and namedtuple

 Utilizes the **counter module** to create a **counter dict** of each value and their counts